JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

 We'll call the total number of network functions, *n*.
 If you work it through it turns out n = (k<sup>3</sup> / 4) * k.

 As an example, in the network above k = 4.
 So that means we should have 4 core switches, connected to one switch in each pod.
 Each pod should have 2 aggregate switches and 2 edge switches which are fully connected to each other.
 Each edge switch is connected to 2 servers and each of those contains 2 more virtual switches.

-This brings us to a grand total of 64 network functions and everything lines up.

-## ...and a lot of assumptions
+Following our equation this would give us n = 64 network functions.

+The structure of a Fat Tree network makes it very easy to route packets.
+We can also see from the figure that there are several different ways of getting through the network.
+In general we want to minimise the number of switches we have to visit, we will refer to this as taking an efficient path.
+At the aggregation and core layers we will also want to distribute packets over as many switches as is reasonable so that the work of handling the packets is balanced.

+## Modelling the network
-In this model we just want to calculate one property of the network: the average latency.
-That is the average time it takes for a message to get from it's source to it's destination.
+To get to grips with things at first we will just calculate the average latency of the network.
+That is the average time it takes for a packet to get from its source to its destination.

-There are several assumptions we have to make about how packets are going to get sent around to do this.
-Some of these might not make sense at first but I'll explain them all in a sec:

-1. Each VNF generates packets according to an independant Poisson process with a mean rate of &lambda; packets a cycle
-2. Each network component services packets according to an independant Poisson process with a mean rate of &mu; packets a cycle
-3. Queues at each network component have infinite capacity
-4. Packets take the shortest path between two destinations and are evenly distributed over the network
-5. Packets **leaving** a server may need to visit the SDN controller with probability p_sdn_root

-So assumptions 1 and 2 sound fairly complicated but they just mean that packets arrive at a predictable rate (assumption 1) and take a predictable amount of time to get processed (assumption 2) at each server/switch.
-Modelling the network with Poisson processes just simplifies calculating the waiting time.
-With assumptions 1 - 3, a packet will on average take:
+An important property of models is that they are simplifications.
+If a model is not a simplification then it's not a model - it's just the real thing.
+For this model we're going to pretend we have no idea on which servers the network functions are placed.
+Therefore we have to assume that the network functions are placed *on every server*.
+This isn't a realistic assumption to make but the resulting model can still provide some useful information.

+Similarily, switches and servers can be pretty complicated.
+However they tend to process packets as they arrive and usually at a fairly consistent rate.
+Hence we can just pretend that each switch and server is a first in first out queue where the service time for each packet is independent of the previous packets.
+We will say that each switch services packets at some mean rate $lambda_{sw}$.
+Also, as we don't know where the VNFs are placed, we can say that each VNF processes packets at a mean rate of $lambda_{sw}$; and that packets are produced from each VNF at a mean rate &mu;

+Finally as memory is very cheap it's not unreasonable to assume that queues at a switch/server can be infinitely long.

+These assumptions let us build a pretty good model.
+Since we've modelled the network as a queue we can use formula from *queuing theory*.
+Further the other assumptions (formally: independant Poisson processes for arrival and service rates, infinite length queues) we can model each switch and server as an M/M/1 queue.
+Queueing theory tells us that the average waiting time, the time spent in the queue plus the time spent being serviced, is given by:

 wait_time(λ, μ) = 1 / (μ - λ)

-I won't go into how that's derived here but if you want to find out more you can look up [Queueing Theory](https://en.wikipedia.org/wiki/Queueing_theory#Queueing_networks).

 Something to note: the model will only work when the arrival rate (λ) is less than the service rate (μ).
 Equation 1 gives us the *average* waiting time.
 If messages arrive faster than they can be serviced then the queue will grow infinitely large and the waiting time will approach infinity as well.

 Now we've got everything we need to calculate the latency in the network.
 If you want to have a crack at this yourself first then scroll no further!
-It's spoilers from here on out now.

 ## Calculating the latency
-Given that we know from assumption 4 that messages will take the shortest path they can, we can calculate the average time taken to go down each path and the probability of a message going down that path and then calculate the expectation.

-For example consider the following case where the source and destination VNF are on the same server:

-In this case the shortest path the packet can take means it has to wait twice, once at the virtual switch and then at the destination VNF.
-If the destination is under the same edge switch, in the same pod but a different server or a different pod entirely then it would have to go through more switches:
+Calculating the latency isn't too tricky.
+We've assumed that a packet could be emitted from any virtual machine and that it could end up at any other virtual machine.
+As packets will take efficient paths, not all packets will visit every level.
+Therefore it makes sense that switches at different levels of switches will have different arrival rates and hence different waiting times.
+Further as all of the virtual machines are acting the same way, all switches on a given level will have the same arrival rate.

+Looking at the fat tree graph again we can see there are only four different paths from any VM to any other:

-The latency for a path is just the sum of the waiting time.
+The latency for a path is just the sum of the waiting time at each switch on the path.
 To calculate the average latency considering each possible path we have to consider the probability of taking that path.
 The expectated latency is given by:

 Latency(\beta, μ) =
   (wvnf + wvsw) · pvsw